scality/Zenko/docs/docsource/operation/Orbit_UI/Location_Management/Adding_a_Storage_Location.rst

 at the bucket level, not at the object level.
 Object encryption is delegated to the cloud storage system.

-Server-side encryption is based on the x-amz-server-side-encryption API call.
-Inquire with your cloud vendor to determine whether server-side encryption using the x-amz-server-side-encryption API is supported on their platform.
+Server-side encryption is based on the x-amz-server-side-encryption header.
+Inquire with your cloud vendor to determine whether server-side encryption using x-amz-server-side-encryption is supported on their platform.
 A table is provided in this document, but vendors' offerings are subject to change without notice.